 Media Botches Unemployment Reporting

 The financial media trumpeted unemployment “falling” to 5.5% in last week’s jobs report.
-Maybe investors relied upon CNBC’s analysis and reached the wrong conclusion; that the falling unemployment rate and the economic recovery behind it supports the rationale for the Fed to abandon stimulus and start raising interest rates.
+Maybe investors relied upon CNBC’s analysis and reached the wrong conclusion, that the falling unemployment rate and the economic recovery behind it support the rationale for the Fed to abandon stimulus and start raising interest rates.

 If the Fed raises rates, it’s good news for the dollar – but it’s not necessarily bad news for gold and silver which in the past have shown strength in a rising interest rate environment.